|Vice Chancellor for Research:

 The IIP is a degree program of The University of Montana-Missoula that is available to qualified Montana Tech students.
 The program allows the student to bring forward a problem or series of problems to research.

-The student must seek out faculty with the resources and expertise to assist them in defining and executing the research goals and the skills and competencies (objectives) needed to reach those goals.
+The student must seek out faculty with the resources and expertise to assist in defining and executing the research goals and the skills and competencies (objectives) needed to reach those goals.
 These faculty can be from Montana Tech or The University of Montana.
 The program requires 45 credits beyond the master’s degree, a comprehensive exam and a dissertation.
 The application deadlines are April 1 for fall semester and November 15 for spring semester.

 - The student must develop a plan of study in consultation with his or her faculty committee before submitting an application to the chair of his or her committee.